n0obcoder/fun-with-python/my_api_rocks/my_api_rocks_README.md

 <h1>my_api_rocks</h1>

-This is a simple API that I have built using Flask in Python.
+This is a simple API that I have built using <strong>Flask</strong> in Python.

 <h2>Installing the required Flask library</h2>